Discovered by Unocal in 1998, the West Seno field, lying in water depths of about 3200 feet, is the first deepwater oil field in Indonesia.

 The Badak LNG plant initially comprised of two trains.
 Over the years, with new field discoveries, six additional trains were constructed.
 With 22.5 million tons per year LNG production capacity, it is one of the largest LNG plants in the world.

-As of 16 September 2019, Badak LNG has delivered 9445 LNG cargoes to countries such as Japan, Taiwan, Korea, China, USA, Russia, and India.
+As of 16 September 2019, Badak LNG has delivered 9445 LNG cargoes to countries such as Japan, Taiwan, Korea, China, the USA, Russia, and India.

-The Fierce Battlefield during World War II
+The Fierce Battlefield during World War II Twice

 Being rich in oil and having a refinery, Balikpapan was so vital that it became a battlefield twice during World War II.

-The battle of Balikpapan in 1942
+The Battle of Balikpapan in 1942

 During World War II, in order to control the supply of fuel, Japan invaded Balikpapan in 1942.
 The Dutch garrison resisted the invasion but eventually was defeated by the much bigger Japanese forces.
 The refinery was partially destroyed during the invasion.
 Japanese forces took control of Balikpapan, oil production and the refinery from 1942 to 1945.